Dermatology in Clinical Practice MSc

 - Display skills relevant to independent production of scientific publications.

-The professional project must be diabetes-related and relevant to the person's practice.
+The professional project must be dermatology-related and relevant to the person's practice.
 This project may comprise of:

 - Literature review and appraisal of the evidence.